We Insist!: Composition

 We Insist! is an avant-garde jazz album and a vocal-instrumental suite on themes related to the Civil Rights Movement.
 It incorporates aspects of avant-garde trends during the 1960s, including the use of a pianoless ensemble, screaming vocals on "Protest", and moments of collective improvisation, such as at the end of "Tears for Johannesburg".
 Max Roach collaborated with lyricist Oscar Brown Jr. on the album and wrote songs that played variations on the theme of the struggle for African Americans to achieve equality in the United States.
 Abbey Lincoln, a frequent collaborator and subsequent wife of Roach's, performed vocals on the album.
 While Brown's lyrics were verbal, Lincoln sang wordless vocals on her parts.

 Brown and Roach began collaborating in 1959 on a longer piece that they planned to perform at the centennial of the Emancipation Proclamation in 1963.
 However, the urgency of civil rights issues steered them towards a new project in 1960 – the album that would become the Freedom Now Suite.
 This urgency was sparked by the Greensboro sit-ins at a lunch counter in Greensboro, North Carolina, and the rapidly spreading momentum of the civil rights movement aided by the Southern Christian Leadership Conference (SCLC) and Congress of Racial Equality (CORE).

 During the composition of the album, Roach lived in New York and Brown in Chicago, and Brown recalls that "we did it on the road kind of; we really wrote it by telephone."
 From this came tensions between the two composers about the political content of the article and especially about how the album should end.
 The pair continued arguing throughout the composition, and eventually Brown backed out.
 Monson wrote that "Brown did not know about the Freedom Now Suite recording until he received a postcard from Nat Hentoff requesting biographical material to be included in the liner notes to the album.
 Brown was disappointed that the music from their collaboration had been rearranged without his knowledge to serve Max Roach's political vision."
 Specifically, Brown did not like the screaming section of "Protest" in the track "Triptych".
 Although both Brown and Roach agreed on issues of social justice, they disagreed on the vehicles with which to express this.

-"During the same period, there was also increasing press coverage of the emerging, newly independent nations of Africa.
+In the LP's liner notes, Hentoff writes: "During the same period, there was also increasing press coverage of the emerging, newly independent nations of Africa.
 Negro students in the south had been particularly aware of the impetus to their own campaigns for freedom given by the African examples because of the presence of African students on their campuses.
 Jazzmen too had been becoming conscious and prideful of the African wave of independence."